emberjs/rfcs/text/0000-decorators.md

 adopting native class syntax.
 They are a formalization of the patterns we have been using as a community for years, and it will not be possible to use native classes ergonomically without them unless a number of major concepts (computed properties, injections, actions) are rethought.
-That said, decorators are still a [_stage 2_ proposal](https://tc39.github.io/process-document) in TC39, which means that while they are fully defined as a spec, they are not yet considered a candidate for inclusion in the language, and may have incremental changes that could be breaking if/when moved to stage 3.
+That said, as of today (01/03/19) decorators are still a [_stage 2_ proposal](https://tc39.github.io/process-document) in TC39, which means that while they are fully defined as a spec, they are not yet considered a candidate for inclusion in the language, and may have incremental changes that could be breaking if/when moved to stage 3.
 As such, merging support for them now would pose some risk.
 Additionally, [class fields](https://github.com/tc39/proposal-class-fields) are also required for effective use of decorators, and while they are stage 3 in the process, they have not yet been fully accepted either.